Emsworth Lease Extension - Free Consultation

 Emsworth property with a lease extension has roughly the same value as a freehold

-It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years left, the residence will be equivalent in value to a freehold for many years ahead.
+It is generally accepted that a property with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement